Ernyoke/ervin-szilagyi-static-site/src/articles/running-serverless-lambdas-with-rust-aws.md

 cargo lambda new function-name
 ```

 It will prompt some questions for us asking about the event type we will plan to use to launch the Lambda.
-Afterward, it will generate the project including the required AWS SDk dependencies based on what trigger whe chose.
+Afterward, it will generate the project including the required AWS SDK dependencies based on what trigger we chose.
 For example, for a function that can be invoked by an API Gateway - REST endpoint, `cargo lambda` will generate something like this:

 ```Toml
 [package]